simon-v/bean-add/README.md

 Type `f` to flag the transaction.
 Type `t` to add or remove transaction tags.

 You can navigate to other record in the journal file with `s`.
 This is useful if you suddenly remember you forgot some minor detail in a previous transaction.
+There are also shortcuts available for seeking one record forward and backwards, as well as to the beginning and end of the journal file.

 To remove a record from the journal file, type `r`.
 To undo a recent removal, type `u`.